 Laurel Brunner has had a long and rewarding career as a technical writer and journalist.
-Now with her first novel, the Draftsman due for publication by Unbound in 2020 she is metamorphosing into an author under her real name, Laurel Lindström
+Now with her first novel, the Draftsman, published by Unbound in April 2021, she is metamorphosing into an author under her real name, Laurel Lindström.

 In her previous life following a series of false starts Laurel went travelling and got caught up in the Desktop Publishing revolution.
 She worked in California for the Seybold organisation and was instrumental in developing the Seybold conferences and brand.
 Her specialisation is in digital prepress, digital production and digital printing.
 She is managing director Digital Dots (www.digitaldots.org) which provides international consulting and educational services.
 She has qualified as a Lead Auditor for ISO 14001 (Environmental management systems).